The Simple Guide to Lawn Fertiliser

 Potassium gives plants strength to fight disease and helps with the overall health of the plant or lawn

 All Purpose Weed, Feed and Moss killers are great products if your lawn is in great all round condition.
-They help your lawn to tick over, keeping moss in check and perhaps putting an end to a few daisies and broadleaf weeds you might find in your lawn.
+They help your lawn to tick over, keeping moss in check and perhaps putting an end to a few daisies and broad leaf weeds you might find in your lawn.
+See below for our list of recommended Weed, Feed and Moss Killers.

-Sadly, in our experience, few domestic lawns are that healthy and actually require a bit more oomph to get them up to scratch.
+Sadly, in our experience though, few domestic lawns are that healthy and actually require a bit more oomph to get them up to scratch.

 Weeds in the Lawn

 If you have a few too many weeds in your lawn, it is best to go over it with a selective weed killer.
 This will kill the weeds but not the grass.
-A good example of this is Weedol/Verdone Lawn Weed Killer.
-Use a PUMP ACTION SPRAYER if your lawn is of a reasonable size.
+See our post on killing weeds with selective weed killers.

 For Moss in the Lawn